chaboud/nodecules/README.md

 4. Configure node parameters in the properties panel
 5. Execute graphs and view results in real-time

+### Chat Interface
+1. Navigate to the "Chat" tab in the application
+2. Select a graph with proper chat conventions:
+   - Input node with ID `chat_message` (receives user messages)
+   - Output node with ID `chat_response` (displays AI responses)
+   - Optional input node `chat_context` (for conversation memory)
+3. Additional input nodes appear as user controls (temperature sliders, model selectors, etc.)
+4. Type messages and interact with your graph conversationally

 ### API Integration

 #### Execute a graph by name: